coconut-xr/pose-booth/ReadMe.md

 On Mac it's a bit trickier.
 We found the [Android File Transfer](https://www.android.com/filetransfer/) tool very helpful to access the files from our device.
-If everything is set up correctly, you should also locate the "Downloads" folder and copy the files to your computer.
+If everything is set up correctly, you should also be able to locate the "Downloads" folder and copy the files to your computer.

 ![Download Folder](./docs/images/downloads.png)